jindalabhinav/machine-learning/tic-tac-toe/README.md

 1. Can't have `2 Human players`
 2. `Tight coupling`
-   - If I want to have game with more number if players, I'll have to modify my Game class which vialates OCP
+   - If I want to have a game with more players, I'll have to modify my Game class which violates OCP
 3. `Field and method duplication` (Player and Bot)
 4. This design will need method level playing